How to Develop an eCommerce Website

-To be honest, there’s no necessity to add the Sign Up feature to your eCommerce website — most work without it.
+To be honest, there’s no necessity in adding the Sign Up feature to your eCommerce website — most work without it.

 They just ask for personal details at the checkout to finish the order registration.
 It can be an address, post office branch, full name, phone number, email, and payment details in an in-app gateway.

-If you would like to have it, consider making it as fast as possible — the name and phone number should be enough.
-And most importantly, not obligatory.
+If you would like to have it, consider making it as fast as possible — name and phone number should be enough.
+And most importantly, do not make it obligatory.
 Let the customers choose :)

 However, it can be useful at some point.